B2B for Amazon: Everything You Need to Know

 Depending on how you choose to fulfill your orders, your shipping may be eligible for Prime shipping.

 If you select Fulfillment by Amazon (FBA), then your orders will have Prime shipping.
 If you fulfill the orders yourself, your orders won’t be eligible.
-Many businesses choose a hybrid model and sell some of their products with FBA to take advantage of the value-add to their customers.
+Many businesses select a hybrid model and sell some of their products with FBA to take advantage of the value-add to their customers.

 Capture more revenue with Amazon B2B